Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

         //
         // If the info is the realm's name, another reason is that the workspace has been
         // shared with us before it has a realm name certificate.
-        // This is theorically possible, though unlikely: it should only be encountered
+        // This is theoretically possible, though unlikely: it should only be encountered
         // when dealing with a workspace shared with Parsec < v3 (as, at that time, realm
         // name certificate didn't exist, and in Parsec >= v3 we ensure the workspace is
         // bootstrapped before sharing it).